 Attendance and Medical

-If no call or e-mail is recieved, the school will telephone home to find out the reason for the un-authorised absence.
-This is to ensure that students are safe.
+If we do not receive a call or email, the school will contact home to confirm the reason for the absence and ensure the student is safe.

 Feeling Unwell During School